Brooklyn private independent school

 Dear Members of the Berkeley Carroll School Community:

-Berkeley Carroll's trustees are often asked about our role and our vision for the school.
-“Goals for a Vibrant Future,” on this webpage, highlights some of our recent accomplishments and our goals for the future.
-We have never been more excited about the future of Berkeley Carroll, and I hope you share our enthusiasm.
+The trustees of Berkeley Carroll are often asked about our role in and vision for the school.
+These goals for a vibrant future highlight some of our recent accomplishments and also our goals as we look to the future.
+We have never been more excited about what’s ahead for Berkeley Carroll, and I hope you share our enthusiasm.

 I invite you to become involved in the school community; your engagement will make your experience as a parent richer and we will be a stronger school for it.